leviethung2103/OptimizationProblem/docs/Introduction_OP.md

 * Routing
 	* Finding the optimal routes for a fleet of vehicles to traverse a network
 	* Defined by a directed graph.

+## Routing Problem
+Input:
+* Given a set of locations

+Find an optimal routes for one/multiple vehicles.
+There is one vehicle -> Traveling Salesperson Problem.

+Optimal route: least total distance.

+Optimal solution is to assign just one vehicle/person to visist all locations, and find the shortest route for that vehicle.

+A better way to define optimal routes is to minimize the length of the longest  single route among all vehicles.

+Vehicle Routing Problem:
+* Generalize the Travelling Sales Problem by adding some constraints on the vehicles.
+	* **Capacity constraints**: the vehicles need to pick up items at each location  they visit, but have a maximum carrying capacity.
+	* **Time windows**: each location must be visited within a specific time window.